- How to get grounded

 The patches are disposable, meant for several patching sessions.
 Toss them when the adhesive wears off.
 Or do as some people do, leave them on for days, and simply connect them to the Earthing cord at bedtime or when sitting during the day.

-For pain relief, body bands is another option.
+For pain relief, “wearables” offer another option.
+They include an Earthing sock, or larger elastic bands for the knee, elbow, and wrist.
 Wear them at night or during the day.
-They are adjustable and can be worn around a wrist, elbow, or ankle.
-Some people prefer the “wearables,” including an Earthing sock, or larger elastic bands for the knee, elbow, and wrist.
-They can be used anywhere you stretch, do yoga, sit, relax, or sleep.
-You can use them alone for local and whole body grounding, in combination with other products if you wish.
+They are adjustable, and can be used anywhere you stretch, do yoga, sit, relax, or sleep.
+Use them alone for local and whole body grounding, in combination with other products if you wish.
 Using more than one Earthing product at a time is no problem.

 Earthing for sleep – the easiest way to ground yourself